I miss having him walk me to the

 would advise me what he learned

-from his school of driving, listening to audio
+from his school of driving,

-tapes and developing the incredible powers
+tapes and developing the

 of positive thinking